• Remembering

 Enneagram Diagram

-A universal diagram or map of mathematical laws.
-The map reveals: (1) three “corners” or “areas” of the circle that make up the Enneagram Triads and (2) interconnecting linkages among the nine types, called wings and integration points, (3) naturally occurring patterns in the universe of motion and time, key to the development of human consciousness and precisely described in the Law of 1, the Law of 3, and the Law of 7 and (4) a great deal more being studied.
+A universal diagram or map of the mathematical laws of consciousness.
+The map reveals: (1) three “corners” or “areas” of the circle that make up the Enneagram Centers Triads, (2) interconnecting linkages among the nine types, called wings and stress/security points, (3) naturally occurring patterns in the universe of motion and time, key to the development of human consciousness and precisely described in the Law of 1, the Law of 3, and the Law of 7 and (4) a great deal more being studied.

 Enneagram Diagram

-Not included in the PDP Model.
+Not included in the PDP Framework.

 Three Centers of Intelligence (as Location of Experience of Energy in the Human Body)